 There are many ways that hotels can attempt to tilt the playing field when it comes to hindering comparison shopping.
 One way is by not allowing travel agents to advertise the same rates as those the hotels charge their clients directly.

-“If brands don’t exercise bargaining power today, whether through direct bookings, mergers and acquisitions, and things like that, if they don’t exercise that power today, they may not be able to exercise that again until this same point in the next cycle,” Bellisario said.
+“If brands don’t exercise bargaining power today, whether through direct bookings, mergers and acquisitions, and things like that, if they don’t exercise that power today, they may not be able to exercise that again until this same point in the next cycle,” Bellisario, vice president at Robert W. Baird & Co., said.
 “If not now, then when?”

 Rate parity, which gives OTAs an edge, also seems to be waning and heading toward hoteliers’ favor.
 Rate parity prevents hoteliers from advertising lower room rates on distribution channels other than the OTAs, including their own branded sites.
-In Europe, however, rate parity has been banned in France, Germany, Italy, and Sweden.
+In Europe, however, France, Germany, Italy, and Sweden ban rate parity.

 Brands are also finding ways to circumvent rate parity by promoting “gated offers.”